I3lacx/trial_and_error/README.md

   _GUI Application with connection to google sheets api_

-The rest of the projects are not very vell documented, but feel free to check them out anyway.
+The rest of the projects are not very vell documented and tend to be very old, but feel free to check them out.